ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Group OSCORE Roles {#ssec-iana-group-oscore-roles-registry}

-This document establishes the IANA "Group OSCORE Roles" registry.
+This document establishes the IANA "Group OSCORE Roles" registry, within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.
 The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{ssec-iana-expert-review}}.

 This registry includes the possible roles that nodes can take in an OSCORE group, each in combination with a numeric identifier.
 These numeric identifiers are used to express authorization information about joining OSCORE groups, as specified in {{sec-format-scope}} of {{&SELF}}.